noahehall/blockchain/blockchain.md

 - scarcity: creator decides how many NFT (i.e. tokens) exist
   - e.g. 500 tickets to a concert, 1 art piece
 - royalties: some NFTs automatically pay out royalties to their creators (e.g. foundation.app, zora.co)

+### Smart Contracts

+- a legal contract; programs that perform transactions with the ability to act on acccounts and the data stored in the blockchain
+- an event triggers the contract to execute whatever code is held within the contract
+- dApps: application whose backend runs on a decentralized network
+- consensus
+  - arbitration: how are disputes handled; must abide (and think about) laws in the real world
+  - transaction validation: all participants required?
+  - record immutability: will amend/cancel operations be required?
+- data storage: which blockchain to utilize?
+  - storing data on the blockchain is expensive, think about DFS protocols like ipfs/swarm/etc
+  - can still utilize traditional databases as well
+- best practices
+  - test test test, unit tests have never been more important
+  - remember all execution of code costs money (GAS) and there is a block gas limit that sets the maximum execution time for a smart contract
+    - fail fast: you dont want to get half way through some business logic only to fail later in the process
+    - business logic should be efficiency, watch out for iterations and logical branches
+      - this is a potential lockout scenario if your function cant complete within the gas limit, it wont be able to execute anything else
+      - you can externalize loops to the calling program and keep them out of your smart contract

+#### Upgradability

+- reasons to upgrade
+  - bug found in a deployed contract
+  - business rules have changed requiring the contract code to be updated
+  - contract owners private key lost/compromised/etc introducing the risk of financial/privacy/data etc lost/issues
+  - gas prices have increased and code that was previously efficient is now
+    - too costly and needs to be optimized to lower contract execution costs
+    - its hitting gas limits
+- upgrade workarounds: the contracts are still immutable, you just need to architect around that fact

+  - isolate contract data and application logic into separate contracts
+    - application logic can then be redeployed when necessary
+      - the logic contract consumes the data contract
+        - add an address paramter to the logic conctracts constructor that expects the data contracts address
+        - initialize the data contract via its passed in address and save to a state variable
+        - embedd an interface matching the data contract functions you'll be consuming within the logic contract
+          - the interface functions and their corrosponding data contract functions all need to be marked as external
+      - the data contract NEVER calls out to the logic contract
+    - the data contract remains immutable
+      - if data structures change, your still fked
+        - you should move transient data into the logic contract
+      - arbitrary contracts can inspect your data contract
+        - you need to mitigate this risk in code
+  - migrate contract data to a new contract using a client application
+    - requires moving potentially large data stores: moving data from prevContract to newContract will incur gas fees
+    - you may need to break data into small chunks to avoid hitting gas limits
+  - add proxy dispatcher contract that acts as an intermediary between distinct data contracts and logic contracts
+    - the proxy dispatcher contract becomes the immutable layer and references the other two contracts
+    - overcomes the previous two architectural approaches
+    - is complex to implement without introducing any vulnerabilities
+      - using delegatecalls are prone to security issues
+  - update the data contract to only store key value pairs: i.e. an internal storage design pattern
+    - application logic cannot benefit from semantic data values
+    - however now you can store anything you want
+      - key: hash of the value
+      - value: the value
+    - now you can redeploy the logic contract whenever the values change in the data contract
+  - security between data and logic contracts
+    - add a state variable to the data contract for tracking which logic contracts can invoke the data contract
+    - add functions (limited to contract owner) to the data contract that
+      - adds a new authorized contract
+      - removes an existing authorized contract
+      - checks if some caller is an authorized contract

+- enables multisig transactions but at the smart contract (code) level
+- still described as M of N
+- general logic
+  - const M: number of keys required to executed a transaction
+  - const N: number of available private keys
+    - usually defined indirectly through a set of permitted wallet addresses, e.g. having certain accounts flagged as administrators, or a fixed array of addresses, a function that de/registers a set of accounts, etc etc
+  - initialize some counter C on first call of some function requiring the multi-party consensus
+    - increment the counter on each subsequent fn call made by distinct administrators, but short circuit until the required threshold is reached
+      - make sure the same admin isnt counted more than once
+  - basically for some function X, requiring atleast M out of N addresses to agree to allow some transaction, provide some function Y that they can call to cast their vote
+    - theres multiple ways to implement this, e.g. consensus achieved within a certain duration, as function modifier, etc etc

+#### Oracles

+- gateways used by smart contracts to interact with non-chain services
+  - these services generally provide data in return for fees
+  - there is inherint risks of malicious actors when using trustless oracles
+- general workflow
+  - a smart contract triggers a request for some data via some oracle
+  - the oracle parses and executes the requests
+  - the oracle transforms and returns the response to the smart contract as a transaction
+- examples
+  - any API thats not on the chain is an example ;)

+##### Trusted Oracles

+- centralized, single point of failures typically used in private blockchains
+- are known to be secure, reliable and resiliant to manipulation

+##### Trustless Oracles

+- publically available oracles that may/not be malicious
+- require considerable measures to minimize exposure to malicious actors
+- trust minimizing vectors:
+  - FYI
+    - theres on automatic failover on the blockchain in the event of oracle failure
+    - you need to manually write code that checks the accuracy and validity of data retrieved offchain
+    - and you need to account for the gas costs of updating contract logic after deployment if you dont get your fallback mechanisms right
+  - use multiple data sources if they exist
+  - use multiple oracles for the same data source if only one exists
+  - prefer oracles that have stakes on your blockchain
+    - this indicates a certain level of trust, read the proof of stake section again

+#### Oracle Securty

+- generally all attack vectors involve and oracle trying to influence the decision made by smart contracts
+  - i.e. how can a malicious oracle manipulate the output of smart contracts by fucking with the input the oracle provides to it
+- defending against malicious oracles
+  - block the means of communication with other oracles; i.e. sandbox them
+  - block the ability to identify other oracles used by your smart contract
+  - block the ability to see data submitted by other oracles
+    - while all data on the blockchain is public, you can store store the hash digest instead of the raw value
+  - if possible, require oracles to pay a fee when registering with your smart contract
+    - if they have a stake, they will likely play by the rules
+  - track the trustworthiness of oracles within the smart contract
+    - you'll always to consume multiple oracles to guard against malicious actors
+    - you'll be able to compare the data each provides overtime in order to determine which ones provide the most relevant and trustworthy data

+##### Sybil Attacks

+- a single entity fakes to be multiple entities in order to influence some action
+- e.g. user impersonation, creating multiple accounts, etc

+##### Cartel Attacks

+- a group of entities collude to influence some action, or create scenarios/outcomes that favor the group

+##### Mirroring Attacks

+- multiple oracles will copy what some other oracle does to tip the balance in the data consumed by smart contracts

+##### Freeloading Attacks

+- oracles will require some bullshit work to be done in order to increase transaction fees, but without incurring gas costs themselves by stealing the output from other oracles
+- this reduces the quality of the data being consumed because the freeloading oracle doesnt actually do the work to produce the data, but steals it

+##### Privacy Attacks

+- an oracle takes advantage of access it may have to data in order to influence some action/output

 ### Security